BUY PREGNANCY TESTS & OVULATION TESTS

 Temperature, Mucus, and Ovulation

-Normally a fertile cervical mucus that’s raw egg-white-like will be discharged right before ovulation.
+Normally, fertile cervical mucus that’s raw egg-white-like will be discharged right before ovulation .
 If you record your basal body temperature on a chart and ovulation occurs, you should see a temperature rise within days of noticing the fertile cervical mucus.
-If you did not get any temperature rise, there might be reasons behind it.
+If you did not experience temperature , there might be reasons behind it.
 Let’s examine some possible explanations.

 Luteal Phase